We are searching for you. Please wait...

 GAME strives for a world with equal opportunities for all children and youth.
 To achieve this vision, GAME’s mission is to create lasting social change through youth-led street sports and culture.
 Many of the nonprofit’s programs seek to integrate vulnerable ethnic-minority youth (refugees, IDPs, immigrants, etc.) into the community and offers the opportunity for them to grow as peer-educators and drivers of social change in their local setting.

 The activities are targeted young people in less-advantaged neighborhoods in 10 countries in Europe, The Middle East, and Africa and span across ethnic, religious, and social divides.
-In 2022 GAME had 1,394 volunteers who facilitated street sports practices, tournaments, workshops, and open gyms in 79 neighborhoods across EMEA.
-The engagement of this record high number of volunteer role models (+15% compared to 2021) has allowed GAME to increase its vigor in creating...
+In 2024 GAME had +1,300 volunteers who facilitated street sports practices, tournaments, workshops, and open gyms in +100 neighborhoods across EMEA.
+The record high number of involved communities and partners has allowed GAME to increase its vigor in creating equal opportunities for all children and...

 Read more